peterbabic/triangles.fun/README.md

 - [x] handle U, R and A keypresses
 - [ ] polish the `App.svelte`, it is too large
 - [ ] fix the problem of top row getting out of the screen

-## License

-All source code is licensed under MIT.